 The brighter period of the year lasts for 3.4 months, from May 13 to August 24, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is July 1, with an average of 8.5 kWh.
+The brightest month of the year in Penn Valley is July, with an average of 8.3 kWh.

 The darker period of the year lasts for 3.6 months, from November 2 to February 20, with an average daily incident shortwave energy per square meter below 3.3 kWh.
-The darkest day of the year is December 20, with an average of 2.0 kWh.
+The darkest month of the year in Penn Valley is December, with an average of 2.0 kWh.

 The topography within 2 miles of Penn Valley contains very significant variations in elevation, with a maximum elevation change of 945 feet and an average elevation above sea level of 1,537 feet.
 Within 10 miles contains very significant variations in elevation (2,904 feet).
 Within 50 miles contains large variations in elevation (9,114 feet).

 The area within 2 miles of Penn Valley is covered by shrubs (54%) and grassland (37%), within 10 miles by grassland (43%) and shrubs (42%), and within 50 miles by trees (39%) and cropland (25%).

 This report illustrates the typical weather in Penn Valley, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point